stevewhitmore/focus-fuzz-OLD/README.md

 # FocusFuzz

+> ****Decommissioned.
+This project never got off the ground and is being abandoned in favor of a new effort.
+See the new and improved [focus fuzz](https://github.com/stevewhitmore/focus-fuzz)**

 ## Drown Out Distractions

 There's this site I really like to use for drowning out noise called [asoftmurmur](https://asoftmurmur.com).
 I've been using it for years but I noticed a couple of things recently that caused some alarm.